stommen/tif285/Intro/welcome.md

 <!-- ======= Acknowledgements ======= -->
 ## Acknowledgements

 These notes originated from an intensive three-week summer school course taught at the [University of York](https://www.york.ac.uk/) in 2019 by Christian Forssén, Dick Furnstahl, and Daniel Phillips as part of the [TALENT](https://fribtheoryalliance.org/TALENT/) initiative.
-The original notes and subsequent revisions have been informed by interactions with many colleagues; I am particularly grateful to:
+The original notes and subsequent revisions have been informed by interactions with many colleagues.
+I am particularly grateful to:

 * Dr. Andreas Ekström, Chalmers University of Technology
 * Prof. Richard Furnstahl, Ohio State University